US Expat Taxes for Americans Living in Lebanon – What You Need to Know

 “Salaries of foreign staff are normally subject to all contributions, except those for the end-of-service indemnity fund.
 However, foreign employees do not receive the family allowance benefits nor do they benefit from the medical reimbursements.”

 If you pay income tax in Lebanon, there are several exemptions that allow you to pay less or no US income tax on the same income to the IRS.
 The main exemptions are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Lebanese resident (or you spend at least 330 days outside the US each year), and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you’ve paid in Lebanon.
 These exemptions can be combined if necessary.
-Remember though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal return.

 The US and Lebanese governments share taxpayer info, and Lebanese banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.